-This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office © Crown copyright.
-Unauthorised reproduction infringes Crown copyright and may lead to prosecution or divil proceedings.
+This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Centroller of Her Majesty's Stationery Office © Crown copyright.
+Unauthorised reproduction infringes Crown copyright and may lead to prosecution or dvil proceedings.
 Licence no 100019169, 2019.

-Policy SA14: Land off New Dawn View
+Policy Site Allocation Statement SA1411: Land off New Dawn View